 - Weight gain (especially around the belly)

-Many women notice stubborn belly fat that just won’t go away, even if they do proper workouts or eat clean food.
-This usually happens because of insulin resistance, but the good side is, you can manage it better with a balanced PCOS diet.
+Many women find that they struggle with stubborn belly fat that just won’t budge, even with regular workouts or healthy eating.
+This often grows from insulin resistance, but the good news is that you can manage it more effectively with a balanced PCOS diet.

 - Excess hair growth (hirsutism)

-Excess hair on the chin, upper lip, chest, or stomach can pop up because of hormonal changes.
+You might notice extra hair on your chin, upper lip, chest, or stomach, which can occur due to hormonal changes.

 - Hair thinning or hair loss